denis-vp/toy-language-interpreter/README.md

 - **Parser**: Introduce a language parser for more structured code.
 - **Additional Data Types**: Expand the range of supported data types.
-- **Additional Loop Types**: Support for do-while and for-each loops.
 - **And More**: Explore other language features and improvements.

 ## Getting Started